Oesman Sapta Odang: Family

-He is married to Serviaty Oesman and the couple has five children.
 In 2015, his eldest son Raja Septa Sermando died at the age of 41 due to a heart attack.

 Career

 He began his business career by trading agricultural commodities such as coconut and ginger between West Kalimantan and Jakarta.
 At the age of 22, he moved on to the construction industry.
 As his business grew, he expanded to other sectors, forming the Oso Group.
 In 2012, he resigned as CEO of the group.

 In 2002, he reported his wealth to the Corruption Eradication Commission as Rp 54.6 billion (US$6 million).
 GlobeAsia placed him on its list of 150 richest Indonesians, placing him 103rd with estimated wealth of US$350 million.
 According to an official report to the Indonesian government, his wealth amounted to Rp 335.6 billion in April 2015.